the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 #### 2. Job

-**A job** is a section of the workflow, and is made up of one or more steps.
-In this section of our workflow, the template defines the steps that make up the build job.
+A  *job* is defined as a set of sequential steps run on the same runner.
+A workflow can build up of one or several jobs, and can be run either parallel (default) or sequentially.

 #### 3. Step